lydia-ath/lydia-ath/README.md

 # me & myself

-- 🎓 I graduated from Informatics @ Athens University of Economics and Business.
+- 🎓 I graduated from Informatics [Athens University of Economics and Business].
-- 🎓 I'm currently master student in Information Systems Development and Cybersecurity @ Athens University of Economics and Business.
+- 🎓 I'm currently master student in Information Systems Development and Cybersecurity [Athens University of Economics and Business].
+- <i class="material-icons">computer</i> Java is my one and only.
+- <i class="material-icons" style="font-size:48px;color:red;">favorite</i> My love are my violin and my travels.

 ## My Statistics